teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 - Picamera2;
 - Raspberry Pi GPIO support;
 - I2C / SMBus interfaces;
+- GPIO Zero where required;
-- sensor-specific Python libraries used by the final system.
+- sensor-specific Python libraries used by the robot.

-The setup documentation should be followed before attempting to run the competition controllers.
+The environment should be prepared before attempting to run competition controllers.

 ---

-# 27. Recommended Reproduction Workflow
+# 28. Recommended Reproduction Workflow

-A reproduction of Starlight should use the repository as a complete engineering package.

 ```text
 1. Review README.md